Should you overpay your mortgage?

 The best way of seeing how overpaying can impact your mortgage balance and term is to use an overpayment calculator.

-Simply fill out a few details about your mortgage and overpayment, and you’ll get an instant result that shows:
+Simply fill out a few details about your mortgage and overpayment, and you’ll get an instant result that shows how much interest you’ll save and the number of years/months your term will reduce by.

-The calculator makes some assumptions about your mortgage, and can’t tell you if you’ll be charged an ERC, so it should only be used as a guide.
+The calculator makes some assumptions about your mortgage and should only be used as a guide.

 In the examples below, the same mortgage balance, remaining term, interest rate, and total overpayment amount have been used.
 This is to fairly compare the impact of paying a lump sum vs regular overpayments.